wiremoons/wiremoons.github.io/_posts/2022-04-03-Apple-Silcon-Native-GNAT-Compiler.md

 installer -pkg gcc-12.0.1-aarch64-apple-darwin21.pkg -target /
 ```

-If you wish to continue to bypass the packages installer choice, and manually
+If you wish to continue to bypass the package installer choices, and manually
-install yourself, then read on...
+install yourself instead, then read on...

 The actual files contained in the package installer can be installed manually to
 a location of your choice.
 By default the package installer will install with